mlilback/rc2SwiftClient/Issues.md

 * docker event stream can timeout. need to handle this (takes hours to happen)

-* make sure docker stuff works with sleep

-* switching help topics adjusts width of split view

-* switch all use of KVO in AddBookmarkViewController to use signals

 * need to move framework required defaults to each framework, and have app load them allowing each succeeding framework to overwrite lower ones

 * if a dbserver image is updated, the dbdata volume still has the data in it. need to backup the sql and then restore it after creating a new volume.
 The rc2.last file created on first db run is there, which causes db container to fail.